The short answer

 Aeredium is not a standalone chain.
 It is an ecosystem with two major components alongside the base layer: StablePro Wallet as the consumer interface, and Kima Network as the embedded settlement/interoperability layer.

 StablePro Wallet is Aeredium's non-custodial multi-chain consumer gateway.
 The official products page positions it as the primary interface for the Aeredium ecosystem, and crucially it is the only officially supported route for the KIMA-to-AER conversion.
-The beta is available on Android/Google Play. iOS availability was described as "coming shortly" in the official AMA.
+Available on Android and Google Play. iOS availability has not been confirmed.
 Full guide at StablePro Wallet guide →

 Kima Network is not a separate partnership.
 It's embedded.
 The white paper states that Aeredium integrates Kima's bridgeless cross-chain infrastructure directly into the execution layer, meaning every Aeredium smart contract gains interoperability with 13 major networks through Kima's TSS technology.
 The official AMA described Kima as "the cross-chain settlement layer" inside Aeredium, with the Kima community fully integrated and the Kima layer identity preserved.